bigfoothq/csl-parser/nesl/snes_14 bestest.md

 - be very careful to precisely preserve all whitespace at the start of raw strings
 - never escape any characters ever
+- the raw string closing delimiter is ONLY valid when at the END of the line!

 ^^ IMPORTANT!!!!
 ------------------